nkeeley/DSB---Data-Science-in-Business/README.md

 This is a template file created by the professor in which we revisted the Carvana dataset with new scoring metrics.
 Techniques included AUC/ROC evaluation, as well as using a Gini Index and other scoring metrics.

+### HospitalDischargeBinary.ipynb

+This is a template file created by the professor in which we investigated hospital discharge predictions.
+Techniques included dimensionality reduction through Principle Component Analysis (PCA), regularized regression/random forests with PCA values, and an introduction to neural networks.